Aruvaro-Chulvi/OFFLINED/README.md

 - 🏛️ Institutional partnerships with NGOs, schools or communities.

 If you or your organization believe in this vision, **let’s connect!**
-Together we can build the most complete offline survival and knowledge tool.
+Together we can build the most complete offline knowledge tool.

 <br><br>